 So, start thinking about how to design your strategies based on the addition they can make to the lives of your target audience.
 For the reader to be affected positively, they also have to be affected at an emotional level.
 Creating that is mastering the art of providing value.

 Consider Your Content And The Medium You Use

 The “shiny object syndrome” tends to mislead marketers.
 It tends to misguide us all in a way that makes us commit to many things, so we fail to master one.
 We don’t want you going down that route.
 We want you to choose one thing and to be the best at it.
 That starts with knowing the options you have.

 Content comes in many forms.
 You can choose between blog posts of written text or a series of videos on YouTube.
-Content like infographics are gaining popularity and enable great optimization for search engine.
+Content like explainer videos and infographics are gaining popularity and enable great optimization for search engines.
 Other mediums to try are podcasts that grow in popularity every day.
 Just find one and stick with it for a bit of time.
 Don’t attempt to do everything!

 Nurturing Is The Key To Conversions

 Content can convert to sales when it’s set up properly.
 Positioning content to achieve this is done by using it to nurture.
 It’s almost impossible to get a first time buyer to purchase a high priced item.
 Online, you often need to nurture those prospects.
 Nurturing comes from giving and letting consumers learn more of you.